 Writing a Privacy Policy can be awfully dry.
 We’ve collected a few examples of companies who have added personality to their boring documents, and managed to make them more interesting — even friendly.
 Almost as though you’re talking to their best customer service reps.

-Typeform have, of course, used a form to display their Privacy Policy as well as their terms and conditions.
+Typeform have, of course, used a form to display they privacy policy as well as their terms and conditions.
 Do check out their plain English version.
 It rocks.

 MailChimp has done a pretty good job as well on their Privacy Policy.
 They deal with a lot of customer data and have clearly marked out how they use it.